Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 ```

 **Extensions are named** for now, mostly for supporting Java, but we'd be open to iterate that towards allowing definition through properties and anonymous classes.
 We got the contract definition (interface) and the way to provide evidence of an extension, we'd just need to connect both things now.
-Interfaces can be used to define constraints of a function or a class.
+Interfaces can be used to define constraints of a function or a class constructor.
 We the `with` keyword for that.

 ```kotlin
 fun <A> fetchById(id: String, with repository: Repository<A>): A? {